 If you are a skull fan, this welding helmet from DEKO tools will surely impress you.
 Despite me being not much of a skull fan, the detailed graphics and the bright yellow and red flames caught my eyes.

 It was a visual treat, and as I researched for the specifications and features, the DEKO Welding helmet impressed me with its affordability and features.

 In addition to gouging and plasma cutting, the welding hood can be used in MMA, MIG, MAG, and TIG welding.
 Any welder working in repair and maintenance, overhauling, automobile, construction, manufacturing, and general fabrication can use the hood.

 The helmet with a medium-sized visor for viewing boasts a clear view of the arc and the pool.
-With electric light to dark transition speeds, dual operation mode with light sensitivity adjustments, an adjustable headgear, and solar-powered lithium batteries, it can fit grinding, cutting, and few types of welding.
+With electric light to dark transition speeds, dual operation mode with light sensitivity adjustments, adjustable headgear, and solar-powered lithium batteries, it can fit grinding, cutting, and a few types of welding.

 While massive industrial welding operations might be hard to handle, the welding helmet can be handy for workshops with regular stick welds and DIY repair and maintenance.

 - Viewing Lens: The optical lens is of EN379 and ANSI Z87.1 industrial standards, ensuring a more transparent view than the rest of similarly priced helmets.
 With optical clarity scores of 1/2/1/2 in terms of visual clarity, color, carat, and cut, the lenses design provides a clear view.

 - Viewing area: The viewing area is a moderate size with 3.62″ x 1.65″.
 It is thus providing a total viewing area of 5.97″ square inch.